w3c/web-advertising/success-criteria.md

 IWAG02 Accountable

-Improved Web Advertising participants must be responsible for their actions so as to encourage trustworthy data collection and processing.
+Improved Web Advertising participants must be responsible for their actions to encourage trustworthy data collection and processing.

 -   IWAR02.1 data exchanges and processing must be auditable